-Furthermore, the University is committed to promoting and administering these funds fairly, consistently and to a high level of rigour to ensure those who need the funds most can access them
+The University is committed to promoting and administering these funds fairly, consistently and to a high level of rigour.

-7. Is there an opportunity in applying this policy/practice to foster good relations between people in any protected group and those who are not2?
+7. Is there an opportunity in applying this policy/practice to foster good relations between people in any protected group and those who are not?
 Will it help to tackle prejudice and/or promote understanding?